 Although it’s unlikely you’ll come across many of these instruments in a symphony orchestra any time soon, they all are top of the list if you’re looking for the world’s largest playable musical instruments ever made.
 Some have combined elements from two instruments, others have taken advantage of incredible natural phenomena, and then there are those that have just been dreamt up purely from imagination.
 Let’s take a look at some of the world’s largest musical instruments.

-In July 2011, the construction of a mammoth six metre high drum with a diameter of 5.45 metres was completed at a traditional music centre in South Korea.
-It was built using pine wood and 40 cow hides.
+In July 2011, the construction of a mammoth six-meter-high drum with a diameter of 5.45 meters was completed at a traditional music center in South Korea.
+It was built using pine wood and 40 cowhides.
 The Guinness Book of World Records recognises it as the largest drum in the world, surpassing by far several large bass drums owned by American universities that had each made a claim to the title.
 You can hear it being played here.

 If you thought the contrabass or even double contrabass flute was as low as it got, it’s time to think again.
 The hyperbass flute is the equivalent of the octobass for the flute family.
-It is built from PVC and wood and is composed of 15 metres of tubing.
-Italian flautist Roberto Fabbriciani is one of the few musicians who performs with the instrument.
+It is built from PVC and wood and is composed of 15 meters of tubing.
+Italian flutist Roberto Fabbriciani is one of the few musicians who perform with the instrument.